rtedpro-cpu/dockermox/README.md

 *Dockermox* can be ran by using this docker command

+**Due to securiy reasons, the docker image has been disabled until 28th of June.

 x86_64
 ```bash
 docker run -itd --name proxmoxve --hostname pve -p 8006:8006 --privileged rtedpro/proxmox:8.4.x